NEW MEMBER OFFER!

 At home

-Keep 4 ounces of salmon in original package, then wrap it in a paper towel and a second zip-top bag.
+Keep salmon in original package, then wrap it in a paper towel and a second zip-top bag.
 Many smoked salmons are naturally preserved by the smoking process and require no refrigeration.
 Seek out the dryer, thick-cut fillet of salmon that works well on camping trips, not lox or gravlax, which are moist, cured salmon.

 In camp